muizzzafar11/Veeva-homework/README.md

-the two test files are under test/java
+The two test files are under test/java
 - CarbCalculatorHelper -> contains all helper functions for finding and selecting the elements
 - CarbCalculatorTests -> Contains three tests:
   - test01_USUnitsHappyPath -> checksw for US Units happy path